SOliv1/procol-harum-beyond-the-pale/README.md

 I use this on my website to showcase examples of videos from the era of Procol Harum such as "Whiter Shade of Pale"

+In the "Anthology" section I would like to showcase many more videos in an overflow scroll to the right section.
+Use the scroll to the  right to access a collection of more videos.

 **Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.**
 <!---------------------------------------------------------------------------------------------------->